Coin Speak: 10 Coin Terms You Need To Know (And They’ll Help You Sound Like A Real Numismatist!)

 Cull Coin

-Coin collectors are a discriminating bunch.
-We don’t much like coins that have been cleaned, bent, holed, or are otherwise damaged.
 But one person’s trash is another’s treasure.
 That’s why many coin collectors who don’t have much to work with for a budget love cull coins.

 Cull coins are those that don’t meet up to the typical standards of coins collected by most numismatists.
-These coins may have any array of problems… Many are problem-free but just so worn down that most coin collectors wouldn’t want them for their coin collections.
+These coins may have any array of problems.
+Many are problem-free but just so worn down that most coin collectors wouldn’t want them for their coin collections.

-That’s where the coin collector on a shoestring budget can come in and swoop away some coins at a discount price that maybe would be unaffordable in higher grades.
+That’s where the coin collector on a shoestring budget can come in and swoop away some coins at a discount price that maybe would be unaffordable in higher grades!

-When you go to a coin dealer, ask about their cull coins — you might just find a
+When you go to a coin dealer, ask about their cull coins — you might just find a deal or two that you can’t leave without taking advantage of!

 Eye Appeal

-Eye appeal refers to the overall level of surface quality a coin has.
-Regardless of how high or low a coin’s grade is, some simply are stunning and others are only so-so.
-Eye appeal refers to how nice a coin looks.
+Regardless of how high or low a coin’s grade is, some coins are simply stunning and others are only so-so.

-A coin with good or high eye appeal may be a piece that not only looks decent for its grade but may also be especially devoid of a number of problems typically associated with such pieces, like scratches, nicks, or poor color.
-Coins with particularly nice eye appeal may even merit a higher price than for other coins in exactly the same grade but with less attractive surfaces.
+A coin with good (or “high”) eye appeal may be one that not only looks decent for its grade but may also be especially devoid of a number of problems typically associated with other examples this same coin — like scratches, nicks, or poor color.

-As you become a more discerning coin collector, you’re going to start picking out which coins look nicest in a bunch.
+As you become a more discerning coin collector, you’re going to start picking out which coins look the nicest in a bunch.

 Novelty Coin

-Those are examples of novelty coins.
-Many are real, legal tender coins that have been somehow altered.
-Novelty coins like this really don’t have any numismatic value, but there are some coin collectors place their efforts on collecting specifically novelty coins.
+Novelty coins like this really don’t have any numismatic value, but there are some coin collectors that put their efforts into collecting novelty coins.

 Proof Coin

 Proof coins are specially manufactured coins that have been struck on polished coin blanks and struck with specially prepared dies (the machine that stamps the design on coins).
-Modern proof coins have mirror-like surfaces and highly detailed, frosted designs and lettering.
-Older proof coins may have a number of other characteristics, including matte surfaces.

 Always remember that proof is not a grade — it simply refers to a method of coin manufacturing.